Perfumed gloves: Perfumed gloves as gifts

 Jeanne III of Navarre buying poisoned gloves from Catherine de Medici's parfumeur, René, history painting by Pierre-Charles Comte.

 Catherine de Medici (1519-1589) gave gloves to her daughter Elisabeth of Valois (1545-1568), wife of Philip II of Spain.
 Isabella D'Este (1474-1539) made her own scents and gave gloves to Claude of France (1499-1524).
-Perfumed gloves were often given as presents by aristocrats and courtiers in Tudor and Stuart England.
+Perfumed gloves were often given as presents and New Year's Day gifts by aristocrats and courtiers in Tudor and Stuart England.

 Elizabeth Neville, a daughter of John Neville of Chevet, had a pair of perfumed gloves costing £3-4s in her wedding apparel in 1526.
 Archangelo Arcano, one of Henry VIII's gunners and military engineers gave the king perfumed gloves, and Princess Mary was given perfumed gloves.

 Elizabeth I and perfumed gloves

 There were fears that gloves could be poisoned, and William Cecil wrote a memorandum for the safety of Elizabeth I, advising caution with gifts of perfumed clothing; "Item, that no manner of perfume, either in apparel or sleeves, gloves, or such like, or otherwise shall be appointed for your majesty's savour, be presented by any stranger".

 Some of Elizabeth's gloves were made by John Wynyard, a page of the royal wardrobe.
 His equipment in 1564 included a perfuming pan made of steel.
 In 1562, John Dymocke, a jewellery merchant with English court connections visited Eric XIV of Sweden, bringing a gift of perfumed black velvet gloves.

 According to Edmund Howes, when Edward de Vere, 17th Earl of Oxford returned from Italy in 1576, he brought "gloves, sweet bagges, a perfumed leather jerkin, and other pleasant things".
 Elizabeth was pleased with the scent of the gloves and thereafter it was known as the "Earle of Oxford's perfume".
 Although the story is of the period, and later widely popularised by Isaac Disraeli and others, perfume by that name does not seem to have been much used by Elizabethans.

 Elizabeth sniffed gloves presented to her at Audley End in July 1578, and put them "half way upon her hands".
 Around this time, an Italian perfumer of gloves, Guillam Bisco, settled in London's Queenhithe Ward, and in 1583, "Frances Lewcattelly" (Lucatelli) a perfumer of gloves from Venice, who had been given permission to work in London as early as 1569, lived in Blackfriars.

+Elizabeth received 23 pairs of perfumed gloves at New Year in 1603.
 Lady Walsingham gave Elizabeth I scented gloves with cuffs embroidered with seed pearl in January 1589.
 Court musicians of the Lupo and Bassano families gave Elizabeth I perfumed gloves as New Year's Day gifts in 1599/1600.
 Lady Anne Clifford gave Spanish leather gloves to Mary Sackville, the wife of Sir Henry Neville in December 1617.